AnCoder123/RDPrompter/README.md

 **Parameter setting**

 + The main parameters of this project are present in the configuration files('./config/XXX.yaml').
-Before training the model, the related parameters need to be updated in the configuration files according to the runtime environment.
+Before training the model, the related paths need to be updated in the configuration files according to the runtime environment.
 + Explanation of important parameters:
     ```shell
     train: